pavank-hub/React/Basic_Commands/readme.md

 Theory:
-DevDependencies are packages that are needed only during development not for production
+DevDependencies are packages that are needed only during development not for production,
 syntax:

 npm install -D parcel